 Joshua, appointed by Moses to be leader of God's people after his death, took God's people into the Promised Land in 1405 B.C.
-He became Judge at the age of 92 after battling seven years to conquer as much of the land of milk and honey as possible.
-Joshua lived to the age of 110 (Judges 2:8).
+He became the first Judge at the age of 92 after battling seven years to conquer as much of the land of milk and honey as possible.
+Joshua lived to the age of 110 (Judg.
+2:8).

 1350 to 1310 B.C.

 1292 to 1212

 After the people begin to indulge in evil they are allowed to be oppressed by Moab's king and his allies for eighteen years (Judges 3).
 God then raises up Ehud, a rare left-handed warrior, to free his people after they cry out to him.

 Deborah and Barak

 1192 to 1152 B.C.